Is your cholesterol really too high?

 - Eat high-quality fats.
 Olives, olive oil, coconut milk, coconut oil, raw dairy products (if tolerable), avocados, raw nuts and seeds, grass-fed meats, pastured organic eggs (lightly cooked to avoid oxidative damage-think runny yolks).
 All the fats have certain smoke points to note, too.
 For example, if you are going to bake, roast or stir fry on a high heat, coconut oil or avocado oil is best.
 Olive oil has a relatively low smoke point and shouldn’t be used with high-heat cooking as it will damage the fat and oxidize.

 - Get a basic test done, and look at the ratios.
-Evaluate your current lifestyle/diet, and go see a functional medicine dietitian to get help in preventation/treatment interventions.
+Evaluate your current lifestyle/diet, and go see a professional that can help with additonal prevention/treatment interventions.

 - Total Cholesterol/HDL: indicates how long LDL is hanging in the blood.
 Lower is better.